01 of 10

 The Surfing Santa Competition is held every year the Saturday before Thanksgiving.Continue to 5 of 10 below.

 05 of 10

 Christmas at Disneyland

-You can get a lot more information — and insider tips for how to enjoy the holiday season — when you check out the Guide to Disneyland at Christmas.Continue to 6 of 10 below.
+You can get a lot more information — and insider tips on how to enjoy the holiday season — when you check out the guide to Disneyland at Christmas.Continue to 6 of 10 below.

 06 of 10

 If you're looking for some festive holiday lighted homes in Orange County, these are your best bets: